dtvangogh/hipposcraper2020/README.md

 ```
 $ git clone https://github.com/dtvangogh/hipposweeper
 ```
-For username enter your own username
+For username enter your own username.
+Find this line at the last line of the sweep.py file
 ```
 InstaBot('1661@holbertonschool.com', password)
 ```